The Rohingya people

 What We Do

-Street Child has identified local partners in Bangladesh and over the coming months we plan to provide education and psycho-social support for Rohingya children.
+Street Child has identified local partners in Bangladesh and are now providing education and psycho-social support for Rohingya children.
 Using our low-cost, high-impact model, we aim to reach the highest number of children possible - a vital approach where there are 614,000 children in need of education.

 Working With Girls